Yes, sure can!

 For most students, yes.
 The ACT is a better test than the NEW SAT.

-Some colleges will allow a student to submit just their high school transcripts.
-The list of colleges, now more than 850, can be found at Fair Test.
+Some colleges will allow a student to submit just their high school transcripts along with an application.
+The list of colleges can be found at Fair Test.

 Super Score is when a college picks the best sections off of multiple tests.
 Score Choice is when the student sends in only the best scores from one test day.
 A student does not have to submit every score.
 We recommend that students take both tests and submit all of the scores from only one test, the ACT or the SAT.